oussema286/fordead_package/docs/Tutorials/Validation/00_Intro.md

 │       ├── ...
 ```

-And the vector file containing observation data has the following path : fordead_data/vector/observations_tuto.shp.
-It contaings an ID column called "id".
+The path of the vector file corresponding to observation data is **fordead_data/vector/observations_tuto.shp**.
-Here they are shown, against the Sentinel-2 acquisition of 27-02-2019 on tile T31UGP along with their attributes.
+**Figure 1** displays these polygons over a Sentinel-2 acquisition.
+Each spatial entity corresponds to a polygon and requires an ID column which is called "id" in this case.
+In addition to the ID column, these polygons also include optional information, "Date" and "Class", corresponding to the date of observation and the corresponding status.

-Observations on the Sentinel-2 acquisition of 27-02-2019   |  Attribute table of the observations
+*Fig 1 : Observations on the Sentinel-2 acquisition of 27-02-2019 on tile 31UGP*   |  *Fig 2 : Attribute table of the observations*
 :-------------------------:|:-------------------------:
 ![observations](Figures/observations.png "observations")  |  ![observation_dataframe](Figures/observation_dataframe.png "observation_dataframe")

-### Memory space required
+### Disk space required

-For this tutorial, you should have 1Go of memory space, to download the package, the tutorial dataset, and save the computed results.
+Once _fordead_ is installed, a minimum of 1 Go of free disk space is recommended to run this tutorial.

 [NEXT PAGE](https://fordead.gitlab.io/fordead_package/docs/Tutorials/Validation/01_preprocessing_observations)